 Planning affordable Disney Vacations is complicated.
 Having an experienced travel agent on your side is invaluable.
 A good travel agent is not out to spend your money.
 On the contrary, our goal is to help you find affordable solutions so that you CAN get more out of your vacation experience.
 An experienced Disney agent can offer professional advice to help you sort thru all the conflicting information and focus in on the most affordable options for your family.

-Remember those 30% sales and Free Dining promotions we mentioned?
+Remember those 30% sales we mentioned?
 Of course everyone wants to score one of those!
 At Vacationkids, we will monitor and watch sale prices for you.
-If Disney announces a sale, our agents will adjust your Disney reservations to that your family saves even more money.
+If Disney announces a sale, our agents will work with Disney and if the sale can be applied to your package, you can benefit from saving even more money.
 We also help with daily park itinerary plans, dining reservations and plenty of advice to insure that your family enjoys the most fun and value per dollar.